acoulson2000/wifi-sprinkler/README.txt

                                 join for 'normal' operation.
 Once configured, the system would restart and join the localnetwork.
                                 Of course, some 'back door' would have to be provided in case there is a connection issue.
 Also, providing access to the config settings from the main page would be desirable.

-ChipKIT WF32                 -  Try on Digilents recently release (as of this writing) WF32 board, which incorporates
-                                the three components in this solution - WiFi and SD - in one board (still need an RTC).

 Migrate to new Digilent code  - Subsequent to starting this project using an early version of Http server project they
                                 had provided to the community, I had a dialog with a couple of the engineers at Digilent